HeatSuiteLabs/HeatSuiteDocs/docs/watchapp/watchapp-tasks.md

 + `debounce`: (optional) This is the range, in seconds, whereby a notification will not be sent if the task was completed within that time frame of the nudge.
 + `btPair`: (optional) Required for any devices that must be paired before communication.
 + `btInfo`: (optional) Contains an object `{}` with details about the bluetooth device and what filters are needed for a connection.
++ `options`: (optional) Task-specific options that can be defined to modify the task.

 ## What tasks are immediately available?